 When the federal census of Preston County was taken in 1850, Joseph was listed as a farmer, and his sons Philip and Ross as "labourers."

 Sadly, Joseph was taken by the Grim Reaper at the age of 38 years, 9 months and 9 days in May 1850.
-He was laid to rest on the Russell Smith farm in the northern section of the Grant District, near Bruceton Mills, one half mile east of the White School house.
+He was laid to rest in the Smith farm cemetery where his daughter Catherine was interred.

 The family is believed to have joined the Hazel Run Baptist Church, 3.5 miles northwest of Bruceton Mills at the junction of three roads.
 Their son Philip signed a covenant forming the congregation on July 1, 1856, and later with his brother Frederick served as a trustee and deacon.
 Their sisters Candice and Julia Abigail joined the church when each reached 15 years of age.
 They all are mentioned in the 1933 book by Edward Thorp King, Genealogy of Some Early Families in Grant and Pleasant Districts, Preston County, West Virginia.

 After the outbreak of the Civil War, three of Peggy's sons and two future sons in law joined the Union Army and fought for West Virginia/Maryland regiments -- Frederick (3rd Potomac Home Brigade Infantry, Company G), Herman (3rd West Virginia Infantry, Company H), John (14th West Virginia Cavalry, Company B), Henson Smith Liston (6th West Virginia Cavalry, Company H) and Jacob Tucker Martin (7th West Virginia Infantry, Company A).

 In the years immediately after the war's end, each of her adult children relocated to Iowa and settled in or near Cumberland, Cass County.